 Explosives Investigation

 Explosive investigators are called in when explosives are thought to be responsible for a fire.
 Explosive investigators are highly trained in the forensics of explosive agents.
-They are trained to identify the type(s) of explosives used, and through their investigation, gather evidence to be used in prosecution.
+They are trained to identify the type(s) of explosives used and, through their investigation, gather evidence to be used in prosecution.

 Some shy away from explosive investigation because it’s a career path with a fairly high level of stress, but it’s also one that can be exciting.
 Explosive investigators also frequently partner with law enforcement and with prosecutors in criminal proceedings.